cnoe-io/openapi-mcp-codegen/README.md

 - 📚 Comprehensive documentation generation
 - 🚀 **--generate-agent** flag – additionally produces a LangGraph
-  React agent (with A2A server, Makefile, README and .env.example) alongside the generated MCP server.
+  React agent (with A2A server, Makefile, README and .env.example) alongside the generated MCP server
 - 📊 **--generate-eval**: adds interactive eval mode and automated evaluation suite
 - 🧠 **--generate-system-prompt**: generates a SYSTEM prompt for the agent using your configured LLM
-- 🔌 Optional [SLIM](https://github.com/agntcy/slim) transport support is available (see Experimental section).
+- 🔌 Optional [SLIM](https://github.com/agntcy/slim) transport support is available (see Experimental section)

 ## How It Works